Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Miguel is an innocent English-speaking man who is not ready for the nest of confusion that he will cause in his heart.

-Whether you find the end of the film, an annoying step, or personal victory depends on taking many film opportunities to understand that heart.
+Whether you find the end of the film an annoying step or a personal victory depends on taking many film opportunities to understand that heart.
 I found it better.

 14. Field of Dreams (1989)

-In many sports dramas, there is a small dream, overcoming impossible obstacles and climbing a magical time to carry the day.
+In many sports dramas, there is a small dream about overcoming impossible obstacles and reaching a magical time to carry the day.

 Of course, Kevin Costner and James Earl Jones’ buddy’s religious trip is sympathetic; American entertainment is nothing but emotions.

-Major leagues may wish that all that was needed were stadiums sponsored by high-profile taxpayers outside their city areas to increase attendance, but in 1989 we all believed.
-“If you build it, they will come.
+Major leagues may wish that all needed to increase attendance were stadiums sponsored by high-profile taxpayers outside their city areas, but in 1989, we all believed, “If you build it, they will come.”

 15. The Natural (1984)